antonPetrovskiy/share-jack/README.md

-# media-share
+# Media share.
-Program allows to share media from one device to another
+Program allows to share media from one device to another.
+This is an android app.